Updated August 2020.

 Private mail is a treasure trove of information for identity thieves.
 There are medical bills, credit card statements, checks, ID documents and more.

-In Yonkers, NY, 85 people have been victims of mail theft so far, resulting in $660,000 in losses.
+In one case in Yonkers, New York, 85 people were victims of mail theft, resulting in $660,000 in losses.
 Police arrested three men who stole 10 public mail bins — but the thefts continued.
-The officials involved in the investigation reported that it’s possible the thieves obtained a master key through ties to former employees of the postal system.
+The officials involved in the investigation reported that it was possible the thieves obtained a master key through ties to former employees of the postal system.

 Unfortunately, it’s not uncommon for identity thieves to exist within the postal service itself.
 Employees have access not only to high volumes of mail but also master keys to public mail bins and cluster box units (CBUs).
-The Postal Inspection Service reports that in 2017, there were 1,145 cases of mail theft.
-From October 2016 to September 2017, the Office of Inspector General investigated 1,364 internal mail thefts — that’s 119 percent of the thefts from the Postal Inspection Service’s reporting period!
+The Postal Inspection Service reports that in 2019, there were 1,278 cases of mail theft.
+From October 2018 to September 2019, the Office of Inspector General investigated 1,264 internal mail thefts!

 Fortunately, there’s a way you can address and prevent these thefts.